annebrown/content-data/templates/content/index.md

 ##  Other CMS Client Considerations

 Use `navigation: false` to omit `index.md` files from navi.
-Avoids dup routes (parent dir plus child, 'index.md')
+Avoids dup routes (parent dir plus child 'index.md')

 Mod date is for code vintage hint.
-Do not display irrelevant/ambiguous `lastModified` frontmatter field on `index.md` pages.
+Do not render irrelevant, ambiguous `lastModified` frontmatter data on `index.md` pages.